Francis Oumar Belonga

 Francis Oumar Belonga (born 13 March 1978) is a retired Chadian footballer who is currently a coach of Elect-Sport FC.

 Career

 He has also played as striker for Bontang PKT in the Indonesia Super League.
 In his career, he scored 3 goals in his 8 played games.

+International career

+Oumar made his national team debut on October 4, 1999, in a loss to Gabon (1-0) during the UNIFFAC Cup; he also took part in the biggest victory in Chad's history, a 5-0 win over São Tomé and Príncipe in the same tournament.
+His three international goals came during the first leg of the 2006 World Cup qualifying preliminary round against Angola, match Chad won 3-1; however, Chad was ultimately eliminated on away goals after losing the return leg (2-0) in Luanda.
+Alongside eight other players, he is the national team's tenth-highest scorer.